remlapmot/mrrobust/_drafts/mvcommands-example/mvcommands-example-2.md

 ## MV-IVW (MVMR)

-Fit the multivariable inverse-variance weighted (MV-IVW) estimator with LDL-c and HDL-c (Burgess, Dudbridge, and Thompson 2015).
+Fit the multivariable inverse-variance weighted (MV-IVW a.k.a. multivariable Mendelian randomization, MVMR) estimator with phenotypes LDL-c and HDL-c (Burgess, Dudbridge, and Thompson 2015).

 ``` stata